 Let Makino’s software engineers help you take the next step.

 Makino’s ProNetConneX™ machine interface is a powerful part of an Internet of Things solution.
-It’s a built-in, secure, instant data collector that simplifies rapid response.
-With ProNetConneX, you can connect, collect and analyze data from anywhere in the world.
+With ProNetConneX™, you can connect, collect and analyze data from anywhere in the world.

-ProNetConneX provides simple and secure access to machine information across your factory floor.
-From machine status monitoring and utilization to ERP (enterprise resource planning) system integration, ProNetConneX facilitates the free flow of machine data:
+ProNetConneX™ provides simple and secure access to machine information across your factory floor.
+From machine status monitoring and utilization to ERP (Enterprise Resource Planning) system integration, ProNetConneX™ facilitates the free flow of machine data.

 To keep you up and running, Makino brings the Internet of Things to your shop floor.
-Our machine health monitoring software - Makino Health Maximizer™ (MHmax) - predicts problems before they happen, so you can take steps to prevent unplanned down time.
-With 22 embedded sensors collecting data at the most critical points, predictive software checks for spindle health, analyzes controller data and calculates the need for alerts and warnings.
+Our machine health monitoring software, Makino Health Maximizer™ (MHmax), predicts problems before they happen, so you can take steps to prevent unplanned down time.
+With embedded sensors collecting data at the most critical points, predictive software checks for spindle health, analyzes controller data and calculates the need for alerts and warnings.
 You’ll know exactly how your machines are running at all times.
 So you can act, not react.